VKEA/PrideCSS/README.md

 ## Contributing

-Flags and CSS generation are split. `_flags.scss` is where the flags are defined, `pride.scss` and `pride-lite.scss` use the flags to generate CSS.
+Flags and CSS generation are split. `scss/flags` is where the flags are defined, `scss/logic` is where the CSS generation logic is, `pride.scss` and `pride-lite.scss` are output files.

 Run `npm i` to install Grunt, SCSS and Stylelint packages.